Check Employment Status for Tax (CEST)

 Contractors Decided Their Own IR35 Status

 Up till April of 2017, all contractors decided their own IR35 status.

 If they got it wrong it could cost them in back tax, interest and penalties.

 However, they could take out IR35 insurance against that.

-However, the Government as changed the rules, at least in the public sector only – for now.
+However, the Government as changed the rules in the public sector in April 2017.

-From April 2018, the Government made the decision maker on a contractor’s IR35 status, the department hiring them.
+From then, the Government made the decision maker on a contractor’s IR35 status, the department hiring them.

 And, if the department got it wrong, they would be liable for the missing tax.